Rockshox Fork Lineup

 Enduro bikes are robust, race format bikes.
 Downhill sections of enduro trails form the important, timed, section.
 The rider still has to climb uphill sections of track.
 Bikes are fast and designed to get air, and tackle difficult technical sections.

-As a rule of thumb, most cross-country riders prefer lighter shocks with around 120 mm of travel.
+As a rule of thumb, most cross-country riders prefer lighter forks with around 120 mm of travel.
 Extreme mountain bikers prefer thicker stanchions that provide 160 mm, or so, of travel.

 Cross Country (XC) Forks